Nudge Improving Decisions About Health, Wealth and Happiness Richard H. Thaler, Cass R. Sunstein

 - 13 May 2008

-Richard H. Thaler is the Ralph and Dorothy Keller Distinguished Service Professor of Behavioral Science and Economics, Graduate School of Business, University of Chicago.
-Cass R. Sunstein is Karl N. Llewellyn Distinguished Service Professor of Jurisprudence, University of Chicago Law School.
+Richard H. Thaler is the Ralph and Dorothy Keller Distinguished Service Professor of Behavioral Science and Economics and the director of the Center for Decision Research at the University of Chicago's Graduate School of Business.
+Cass R. Sunstein is Karl N. Llewellyn Distinguished Service Professor of Jurisprudence, University of Chicago Law School and Departent of Political Science.

 'There are superb insights in Nudge ... [it] applies behavioural economics - a field in which Mr Thaler is a pioneer - to government and business leadership.' -Christopher Caldwell, Financial Times